biicode/docs/c++/configuration_files/biicode-conf.rst

 [dependencies]
 -------------------
+Biicode knows how the source code files connect to each other.
+It parses the source code files and deduces some things.
+But sometimes, this mechanism can detect non existent dependencies or can fail detecting existent dependencies.

 Use ``[dependencies]`` section to manually define rules to adjust file implicit dependencies.

 ``[dependencies]`` rules match the following pattern: